Proact-VL: A Proactive VideoLLM for Real-Time AI Companions: Experiment

 \subsection{Case Study and More Results}

 We provide case studies in Appendix~\ref{sec:case_study}.
-In addition, we include a user study in Appendix~\ref{sec:user_study} to evaluate Proact-VL from human-centric perspective.
-Results are consistent with our automated evaluations.
-Additional results are provided, including (but not limited to) hyperparameter analysis~\ref{app:hyper_param}, robustness of judge model~\ref{app:llm_judge} and prompts~\ref{app:ablation_prompt}, and more in-depth analysis.
+In addition, we include a user study in Appendix~\ref{sec:user_study} to evaluate Proact-VL from a human-centric perspective.
+The results are consistent with our automated evaluations.
+We further conduct general video understanding evaluations on MVBench, Video-MME, and LongVideoBench in Appendix~\ref{app:general_qa}.
+The results show that our training paradigm preserves the general video understanding ability of the base model.
+Additional results are also provided, including, but not limited to, the robustness of the judge model in Appendix~\ref{app:llm_judge}, an ablation study on training data in Appendix~\ref{app:ablation_training_data}, hyperparameter analysis in Appendix~\ref{app:hyper_param}, and human alignment analysis in Appendix~\ref{sec:human_alignment}.